How To Sew Basic Hand Stitches

 How To:

-1. Thread your needle and bring it up through the fabric.
+1. Bring your needle up through the fabric.

-2. Take one small stitch backward, inserting your needle behind where the thread last came out.
+2. Take a small stitch backward, inserting the needle behind where the thread last came out.

 A needle attached to thread going through the fabric